vaibhav2195/Baitnet/README.md

  - If you want mailing credentials then you need to use app password.
 Visit [here](https://myaccount.google.com/u/0/apppasswords) and generate an app password, put that in `files/email.json`.
 You may need to enable 2FA before it.

 ## [!]
 Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
 If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of MaxPhisher!***
+The author is not responsible for any misuse of Baitnet!***

-### [*] Support
-####  Want to show support?
-Just spread the word and smash the star button
-###### Donate BTC: ***3Lx8ikQQgZZpmFJzHDBuQHXzLXMeWMcZF3***

 ## Credits:
 [PyPhisher](https://gitlab.com/KasRoudra/PyPhisher)